alpersonalwebsite/react/4-Methods.md

 Let´s grab the previous example and use a `Global Event Handler` (for this case, onClick) with setState() and a custom method.

+Note: In React events (like onClick), methods and component´s attributes (aka, props) are named using `lower camelCase`.

 ### Setting state with onClick

 ```